Guide for Authors

 Review Articles: Review articles should be articles that review a sufficient number of scientific articles, summarize the subject at the current level of knowledge and technology, evaluate and interpret the findings by comparing them.
 Techniques and applications in the latest scientific studies with all the developments in basic and applied sciences are evaluated.
 Reviews prepared by authors who have extensive knowledge of a particular field and have a scientific background with high citation potential will be accepted by our journal.
 Acceptance of manuscripts from these authors can also be by invitation.
 The main text should include Introduction, Clinical and Research Results and Conclusion.
 Please see Table 1 for word count and specifications.

-Case Presentations: Educational case reports on rare cases or conditions that pose difficulties in diagnosis and treatment, offer new treatments or reveal information not included in the literature are accepted for publication in our journal.
-The case report should include the subheadings Introduction, Case Presentation and Discussion.
-Interesting and unusual pictures are an advantage in the evaluation process.
-If patient identity is disclosed in patient-identifying pictures, patient consent must be provided to share the picture.
-Please see Table 1 for word count and specifications.
+Case Reports: Educational case reports that describe rare cases or conditions which present diagnostic or therapeutic challenges, introduce new treatment approaches, or reveal information not previously reported in the literature are accepted for publication in our journal.
+A case report should include the subheadings Introduction, Case Presentation, and Discussion.
+Interesting and unusual images are an advantage during the evaluation process.
+If patient-identifiable images are used, written patient consent must be obtained to permit publication.
+For word count and specific requirements, please refer to Table 1.

 Letters to the Editor: This type of article discusses important parts, overlooked aspects or missing parts of a previously published article.
 Articles on topics that may attract the attention of the journal, especially on topics that may attract the attention of readers, especially on educational topics, can be submitted in the form of Letters to the Editor.
 Readers can also submit their comments on published articles as a Letter to the Editor.
 Abstract, Keywords and Tables, Figures, Images and other media should not be included.
 The text should not include subheadings.
 Please see Table 1 for word count and specifications.